BIG-Denis/hardware-fft/README.md

 ## Roadmap

-Due to project's high complexity it's progress has been splitted into multiple sequential steps.
+Due to project's high complexity progress has been splitted into multiple sequential steps.

-1. ⏳ **Vector rotation operator int8** - architercute and realisation
+1. ⏳ **Vector rotation operator int8** - architecture and realisation
 The main thing in hardware FFT is and vector rotation operator that must be parametrized good enough to comply with giant FFT`s.
 First step is to make it for ite int8 data type - easiest one.
-2. 🗓️ **Radix-2 butterfly int8** - architercute and realisation
+2. 🗓️ **Radix-2 butterfly int8** - architecture and realisation
 Next part is a core unit opeation in FFT's - butterfly, which is basically adder, substractor and vector rotation.
-3. 🗓️ **Vector rotation operator int (any width)** - architercute and realisation
+3. 🗓️ **Vector rotation operator int (any width)** - architecture and realisation
 Improving int8 vector rotation operator to work with integers of any width.
-4. 🗓️ **Radix-2 butterfly int (any width)** - architercute and realisation
+4. 🗓️ **Radix-2 butterfly int (any width)** - architecture and realisation
 Improving int8 butterfly to work with integers of any width.
 At this point this would be a MVP.
 5. 🗓️ **Width-parametrized FFT calculation graph** - realisation
 Writing a parametrized size full calculation graph combining all done modules for int FFT.
-6. 🗓️ **Vector rotation operator float point** - architercute and realisation
+6. 🗓️ **Vector rotation operator float point** - architecture and realisation
 Improving vector rotation operator to work with float point data types.
-7. 🗓️ **Radix-2 butterfly float point** - architercute and realisation
+7. 🗓️ **Radix-2 butterfly float point** - architecture and realisation
 Improving int-only butterfly to work with float point data types.
 8. 🗓️ **DataType-parametrized FFT calculation graph** - realisation
 Parametrizing whole top module to be able to choose data type as module parameter.